Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Results and discussion

-SPC in the YGCMO compound is further investigated by first-principles calculations.
-We have considered a supercell of size 1$\times$2$\times$1 containing 40 atoms i.e, there are 4 Y, 4 Gd, 4 Co, 4 Mn, and 24 O atoms in each supercell.
+The impact of Gd doping, Gd ordering, and the impact of ASD on Raman spectra and SPC in the YGCMO compound is further investigated by first-principles calculations.
+We have considered a supercell of size 1$\times$2$\times$1 containing 40 atoms of YCMO and YGCMO i.e, there are (8 Y, 4 Co, 4 Mn, 24 O) and (4 Y, 4 Gd, 4 Co, 4 Mn, and 24 O) atoms in each supercell.
 The structure was fully optimized, starting from the room temperature experimental data.
 Fig.~\ref{raman6}(a) shows the lowest energy ordered structure of YGCMO where Co and Mn octahedra are arranged alternately.
 To determine the influence of anti-site disorder on the nature of SPC, starting from the ordered 1$\times$2$\times$1 crystal structure, we have manually introduced some anti-site disorder.
 This disordered structure thereafter underwent a complete optimization (see Fig.~\ref{raman6} (b)).
-The total electronic density of states for the disordered structure (which contains Co-Co, Co-Mn, and Mn-Mn interactions) shows that the sample is insulating with a band gap of 1 eV (refer to Figure S2 of the SI).
+The total electronic density of states for the disordered structure (which contains Co-Co, Co-Mn, and Mn-Mn interactions) shows that the sample is half-metal with a band gap of 1.1 eV in down spin channel(refer to Figure S5 (b) of the SI).

-To determine the magnetic ground state, we have performed total energy calculations on the ferromagnetic, C-, G-, and A-type antiferromagnetic and ferrimagnetic configurations of ordered-YGCMO.
+To determine the magnetic ground state, we have performed total energy calculations on the ferromagnetic, C-, G-, and A-type antiferromagnetic and ferrimagnetic configurations of ordered and disordered-YGCMO.
 These magnetic interactions were considered among the Co and Mn ions, whereas the Gd moments were made to orient along the z-direction in all the calculations.
-Our calculations indicate that the ferromagnetic state (see Fig.~\ref{raman7}(a)) has the lowest energy followed by the C-type AFM magnetic configuration (see Fig.~\ref{raman7} Y(b)).
+Our calculations indicate that the ferromagnetic state (see Fig.~\ref{raman7}(a)) has the lowest energy, followed by the C-type AFM magnetic configuration (see Fig.~\ref{raman7} (b)).
 The relative energies of the different magnetic orderings with respect to the ferromagnetic state have been tabulated in Table~\ref{Renergy}.